print-hi/rit-docs/mkdocs/docs/Economic Scenario Generator/discrete_esg.md

 &nbsp;&nbsp;&nbsp;&nbsp; perc_change : logical

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *set TRUE for outputs to be expressed as period-by-period percent change.
 The reference level, i.e., the original values in the first output period, will be appended above the percentage changes for each variable and each trajectory.
-See note (a) below. *
+See note (b) below.*

 &nbsp;&nbsp;&nbsp;&nbsp; return_sdf : logical